zubinchopra/portaldocs/portal-sdk/generated/portalfx-controls-essentials.md

     ]
 }
 ```

-<a name="essentials-control-features"></a>
 ### Features

-<a name="essentials-control-features-callbacks"></a>
 #### Callbacks

-Resource blade open and close callback functions are provided and can be used for logging telemetry or other needed tasks.
+Resource blade `open` and `close` callback functions are provided and can be used for logging telemetry or other needed tasks.

 **NOTE**: This feature is not available in `NonResource` essentials.